 |Law Enforcement >|

-The Sheriff's office presently utilizes one K-9.
+The Sheriff's office presently utilizes two patrol certified K-9's.
 This K-9 is assigned to patrol duties.
-The dog is cross trained in Criminal Apprehension and narcotics detection.
-The dog also perform drug scans in our schools to ensure drug free school zones.
+The dog is currently trained in Criminal Apprehension and Patrol Functions.
+K9 Kilo and K9 Max joined patrol in June 2014.

 The Sheriff's Office is responsible for security in the Circuit Court.
 Three deputies, assisted by court bailiffs, help maintain order in the four court rooms during court proceedings.